 An HVAC professional will be able to confirm there is an issue with your ductwork.
 A blower test will quickly tell you how severe it is.
 The bottom line – routine ductwork maintenance is a must in order to maintain effective and efficient heating and cooling.

-For more expert advice concerning heating, air conditioning and all your home comfort needs, please contact Sherlock Heating & Air Conditioning.
+For more expert advice concerning heating, air conditioning and all your home comfort needs, please contact Sherlock Plumbing Heating & Air.
 We’ve been serving the San Diego area (Vista, Carlsbad, San Marcos, La Costa, Encinitas, Solana Beach, Oceanside, Del Mar, La Jolla, Rancho Bernardo, Scrips Ranch, Poway, Escondido, and other surrounding cities) with an A+ BBB rating for over ten years.